 Modern Slovenian Cuisine in Old Ljubljana.
 Reinventing Tradition

 Not only is it about the architecture, but Ljubljana thrives on the atmosphere that comes from the food and drink scene that mixes traditional with the modern in a city where young local chefs and international kitchen wizards are the force behind the reinvention.

-However, to get a real taste for how vast the option are in Ljubljana, the Open Kitchen Market should be top of your list.
-Every Friday the best chefs and city eateries come together, each with their own stall for locals and visitors to enjoy dishes on the spot.
+However, to get a real taste for how vast the options are in Ljubljana, the Open Kitchen Market should be top of your list.
+Every Friday the best chefs and city restaurants come together, each with their stall for locals and visitors to enjoy dishes on the spot.
 All washed down with fines wines, a good crowd and some music pumping in the background.
 It’s crowded, but for good reason.